- 100g plain flour

 Heat oven to 180C/160C fan/gas 4.
 Put the flour, cocoa powder, sugar, baking powder, a pinch of salt and the butter in a free-standing electric mixer with a paddle attachment (or use a handheld electric whisk).
 Beat on a slow speed until you get a sandy consistency and everything is combined.

 Whisk the milk, egg and vanilla extract together in a jug, then slowly pour about half into the flour mixture.
 Beat to combine and turn the mixer up to high speed, scraping any mixture from the side of the bowl with a rubber spatula.
-Continue mixing for a couple more minutes until the mixture is smooth.
+Pour in the remaining liquid and continue mixing for a couple more minutes until the mixture is smooth.
 Do not overmix.

 Spoon the mixture into the paper cases until approximately two-thirds full.
 Bake in a preheated oven for 20-25 minutes, or until the sponge bounces back when touched and a skewer inserted into the centre comes out clean.